Compare high interest savings accounts up to 6.00% p.a.

 While longer term deposit interest rates have slid recently, savings accounts have remained relatively stable over the past few months.
 The economy is in a bit of a holding pattern, but banks know they can bring down savings rates should the Reserve Bank of Australia cut the cash rate.
 But how likely are we to see some cuts?

-Recent inflation figures from the Australian Bureau of Statistics show a rise of only 2.7% in the 12 months to August, down from 3.5% the previous month.
+It might depend on inflation.
+Recent inflation figures from the Australian Bureau of Statistics for the September quarter show a rise of only 2.8%, down from 3.8% the previous June Quarter.
 However, it's worth noting that these figures may be influenced by government energy rebates, so both the RBA and banks will be closely monitoring upcoming quarterly CPI figures.

-While potential cuts have been widely discussed in the media, some experts predict cash rate moves will happen next year.
+So with inflation now within the RBA’s 2-3% band, does that mean we’ll see a rate cut in November?
+It’s unlikely since the underlying measures are still above this band.
+The central bank is going to want to make sure that inflation is truly tamed.
+Regarding rate cuts, most experts predict cash rate moves will happen next year.
 This means we may see savings rates over 5% for a little longer, which is good news for savvy savers.

 Compare current savings interest rates